WonderTix/WonderTix/server/README.md

 *Don't use "\\" in your path name.*

+3. Exit the psql shell with \q and re-enter into the wondertix database.

-3. Copy in the csv data:
+4. Copy in the csv data:
-> \copy reservation FROM ‘/PATH/TO/reservation_data.csv’ DELIMITER ‘,’ CSV HEADER;
+> \c wondertix;
 >
-> \copy task FROM ‘/PATH/TO/task_data.csv’ DELIMITER ‘,’ CSV HEADER;
+> \copy reservation FROM '/PATH/TO/reservation_data.csv' DELIMITER ',' CSV HEADER;
 >
+> \copy task FROM '/PATH/TO/task_data.csv' DELIMITER ',' CSV HEADER;
+>
-> \copy task_notes FROM ‘/PATH/TO/task_notes_data.csv’ DELIMITER ‘,’ CSV HEADER;
+> \copy task_notes FROM '/PATH/TO/task_notes_data.csv' DELIMITER ',' CSV HEADER;

-4. Create the saved reports table:
+5. Create the saved reports table:
 > CREATE TABLE IF NOT EXISTS saved_reports(id serial PRIMARY KEY, table_name text, query_attr text);

 ## Getting the current code